This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 How Long Does Paint Take to Dry on Different Surfaces?

 A factor that most crafters don’t take into account is the type of surface they are spray painting.
 How long does spray paint take to dry on different surfaces you ask?
 Let’s have a look at some of the most commonly painted surfaces and how they increase or decrease the amount of time spray paint takes to dry on each of them.
+It is also important to know the difference between touch-dry and fully dry spray paint.
+A non-porous surface may speed up the drying time because the paint does not seep into the object itself.

 How Long Does Paint Take to Dry on Plastic?